BlakeJC94/vim-chat/README.md

 # chat.vim
 An asynchronous AI chat interface

+## Requirements
+- `curl`
+- `ollama`

+Integrations with other AI Chat services can be requested in the Github issues (or feel free to open a pull request).

 ## Usage

-Launch a Chat session with `:Chat`
+Launch a Chat buffer with `:Chat`
 ```
 >>> user